 Per PUC § 99400(c), a municipality can only contract to provide public transportation services; therefore, a city or county that uses its own employees to provide the transportation service cannot file under Article 8(c).
-Furthermore, an Article 8(c) transit claimant must ensure that its Article 8(c) funds do not represent more than 50% of the amount required to meet the claimant's total proposed expenditure (PUC § 99405(a)) and maintain the fare and local support recovery ratio requirements (PUC § 99268.5 and CCR § 6633.2).
+Furthermore, an Article 8(c) transit claimant must ensure that its Article 8(c) funds do not represent more than 50% of the amount required to meet the claimant's total proposed expenditure (PUC § 99405(a)) or alternatively, maintain the fare and local support recovery ratio requirements (PUC § 99405(c), 99268.2, 99268.5 and CCR § 6633.2).